JamesZZC/SecondLearnGit/README.md

 # SecondLearnGit Mask
-Creating an new branch is quick.
+Creating an new branch is quick AND simple.